 CONCLUSION

-Effect of graded levels of copper on total nutrients in different plant parts of rice showed that total N, P and K contents were significantly increased at low level of copper, while higher concentration showed a declining trend of these nutrients in plants.
+Effect of graded levels of copper on total nutrients in different plant parts of rice showed that total N, P and K contents were significantly increased at low level of copper, while higher concentration showed a declining trend of these nutrients content in plants.
 Similarly, Mn, Fe and Zn concentration in different plant parts of rice was higher at lower levels of copper (0 to 1.5 kg ha-1) whereas, its contents decreased significantly with higher levels of Cu (2.5 and 3.0 kg ha-1).
 Application of Cu in excess amounts (2.0 to 3.0 kg ha-1) exhibited antagonist interaction on all nutrients and adversely affected the growth, dry matter and nutrient content.
-Application of Cu in excess amount (> 1.5 kg Cu ha-1 ad 0.5 per cent CuSO4 spray at tillering and flowering stage) may induce the deficiency of other macro micronutrients and adversely affect the yield.
+Application of Cu in excess amount (> 1.5 kg Cu ha-1 ad 0.5 per cent CuSO4 spray at tillering and flowering stage) may induce the deficiency of other macro and micronutrients and adversely affect the yield.
 Hence, judicious and adequate Cu amendment (1.5 kg Cu ha-1) combined with 100 percent RDF can significantly improve rice crop yield, especially in Cu responsive Typic Haplustalf of Tamil Nadu.

 Funding and Acknowledgment